xtanaa001/Xiaoqi-Homepage/content/_index.md

 I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems.

 In more detail: my current research focuses on problems at the intersection of **algorithmic mechanism design** and **online decision-making**.
-The goal is to design economic incentives and online algorithms that lead to efficient decision-making in the presence of uncertainty and strategic behaviors.
+The goal is to design economic incentives and online algorithms that lead to efficient sequential decision-making in the presence of uncertainty and strategic behaviors.
 Current applications include cloud computing, network function virtualization, and smart grid.

 Click [here](/research) for more details of my current research projects.